rprieto/mongo-fixtures/README.md

 fixtures(config).load options, finish
 ```

+## Interactive mode

-- in interactive mode, where it will prompt you for all required values
+Will prompt you for all required values

 ```
 fixtures = require 'mongo-fixtures'